Jon-Richards/asset-compiler/doc/README.md

 The project should provide both script and CLI support.
 The entry point for CLI support can be placed in the /bin directory, but should still funnel commands through index.js for compilation.

+All documentation for code should be placed within the file itself.
+At minimum, all functions should be documented with an overview, parameters and returns.

 ## TODO
 * Add command to compile TypeScript specifically.